Worm fishing for trout in streams is easy and effective, but there's a better way than you're doing it now!

 Take a look at the page on Ultralight Worm Fishing, which has proven to be extremely effective in streams that are relatively shallow (and can be used in slightly deeper streams with the addition of a light split shot or two.
 It is a technique that allows you to get the most natural drift possble, and at the same time minimize snags on rocks or the bottom.

-One of the biggest advantages of keiyru fishing compared to the style of bait fishing that do here now is the very sensitive strike detection it allows.
+One of the biggest advantages of keiyru fishing compared to the style of bait fishing that most people do here now is the very sensitive strike detection keiryu fishing allows.
 You can set the hook before a fish has a chance to swallow the worm.
 Thus, keiryu fishing is fully consistent with a catch and release approach to the sport.

 Whether you use the Ultralight Worm Fishing approach outlined above, or a more traditional approach with keiryu yarn markers, Keiryu Sight Fishing is better than waiting to feel the fish on the line.